Terrell Owens: Canadian Football League

 On June 19, 2018, the Edmonton Eskimos of the Canadian Football League (CFL) added Owens to their negotiation list.
 On July 14, Owens activated his 10-day signing window with the Eskimos, requiring the team to offer him a contract in ten days, else he would've become a CFL free agent and be eligible to sign with any of the eight other CFL teams.
-On July 20, 2018 the Eskimos dropped Owens from their negotiation list.
+On July 20, 2018, the Eskimos dropped Owens from their negotiation list.
 On August 5, 2018, a day after his Hall of Fame induction, Owens worked out for the Saskatchewan Roughriders.

 Fan Controlled Football

 On March 31, 2022, Owens signed with Fan Controlled Football.
 Though FCF players typically rotate through multiple teams in a season, Owens was expected to be given a franchise tag by the Zappers (one of two Zappers franchise players, along with quarterback Johnny Manziel) committing Owens to that team.
 On May 11, 2022, Owens was traded to the Knights of Degen in a three-team, four-player trade.

+On December 28, 2022, it was announced that Owens was in contact with the Dallas Cowboys, as well as other teams, regarding a possible NFL return.
+However, no deal was reached with Dallas, or any other team.

 Personal life

 Owens is the father of two daughters and two sons.
 In September 2011, Owens was sued by Melanie Paige Smith III, the mother of his daughter, for failure to pay child support, but the case was settled prior to trial.
 Owens insisted that the reason for the missed child support payments was due to his wages decreasing in the NFL and Smith was aware of his circumstances.

 His daughter Kylee plays volleyball at Prairie View A&M University.
+His son, Terique, is a wide receiver for Owens' old team, the San Francisco 49ers, and was signed by them after previously going undrafted in the 2024 NFL draft.